ehardek/ehch-sandwich-list/README.md

   ## Installation
   How does the user install the project?
-  No packages are rquired for you to install, just got to the link!
+  No packages are required for you to install, just got to the link!
   ## Usage
   To use this application just go to the heroku link below:
   'insert heroku link'